 Here we are, ready to get into the heart of the detox.
 By continuing the good strategies taken in the preparatory week, the detox is usually pretty smooth and easy.
-We continue intermittent fasting, lots of water, triphala, movement and exercise, chia, getting enough sleep and still taking it easy.
+I continue intermittent fasting, lots of water, triphala, movement and exercise, chia, getting enough sleep and still taking it easy.
 Detoxifying often brings up uncomfortable emotional spaces, which may or may not be accompanied by physical symptoms, such as headaches and fatigue among others.
 By emptying the digestive tract, the symptoms are reduced considerably.

 Simple: vegetables in large quantities, rich in minerals, vitamins, enzymes – good quality fats – clean proteins – super rich, green and alkaline superfoods.

 Soups, green smoothies, juices from the extractor, sautés, steamed, so many ways to assimilate the vegetables so that it is good and tasty.
 Refer to my Ketogenic/Paleo Optimal 2021 diet guide to go into a little more detail on the different categories.

 Chicken broth is a great asset, leave it on the stove so you can have it every day.
 It can be flavored with herbs and used as a base for soups.

 Let’s add good probiotics from fermentations to boost the microbiota.